VividCortex/go-database-sql-tutorial/README.md

 package.
 It provides a lightweight interface to a row-oriented database.
 This documentation is a reference for the most common aspects of how to use it.

 The first thing to do is import the `database/sql` package, and a driver package.
-You shouldn't use the driver package directly.
+You generally shouldn't use the driver package directly, although some drivers encourage you to do so.
+(In our opinion, it's usually a bad idea.)
 Instead, your code should only refer to `database/sql`.
 This helps avoid making your code dependent on the driver, so that you can change the underlying driver (and thus the database you're accessing) without changing your code.
 It also forces you to use the Go idioms instead of ad-hoc idioms that a particular driver author may have provided.

 In this documentation, we'll use the excellent MySQL drivers at https://github.com/go-sql-driver/mysql for examples.